fsarshad/Covid19XRaysHw2/README.md

 Link: https://arxiv.org/abs/2003.13145

-As a team of three, our project will use deep learning to try and produce similar results.
+As a team of three, at Columbia University, our project will use deep learning to try and produce similar results.

 # Overview